 Research shows that the types of foods we eat, and when we eat, have an impact on our migraine.
 Our new eBook helps you understand the link between migraine and nutrition.

 Taking all this evidence together, we can better understand why reducing inflammation is a strategy for managing headache and migraine.
 This is already a common strategy via medicine.
 For example:

 - Non-steroidal anti-inflammatory (NSAID) medicines like ibuprofen inhibit the inflammatory compounds set off by NF-kB.

 - Various classes of prescription anti-migraine drugs like triptans or CGRP blockers may counteract the action of nitric oxide, another inflammatory product that creates inflammation of the brain and spinal cord.

-But there’s yet another anti-inflammatory approach to headache and migraine: by preventing chronic inflammation from happening in the first place.
-This is the basis of an “anti-inflammatory diet.”
+But there’s yet another anti-inflammatory approach to headache and migraine: preventing chronic inflammation from happening in the first place.
+This is the basis of an “anti-inflammatory diet” for migraine prevention.

 Eating certain foods reduces our bodies’ production of inflammation.
 That includes these anti-inflammatory superstars: